jqzhuuuu/todo-list/README.md

-# todo-list
-A repo to hold all files related to my bullet journal.
+A repo to hold all files related to my todo-list.

+# Author
+Joshua Zhu